cjqzhao/grpc-codelabs/codelabs/grpc-rust-streaming/README.md

 ```

 Once the gRPC *channel* is set up, we need a client *stub* to perform RPCs by
-making Go function calls.
+making Rust function calls.
 We get it using the `RouteGuideClient::new(...)` method
 generated from the example `.proto` file.

 ```rust